KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displayencoding_pq/README.md

 ## Internal range of illumination (light contribution) values

-When the KHR_displayencoding_pq extension is used all lighting and pixel calculations shall be done using the value 10000 (cd / m2) as the maximum output brightness.
+When the KHR_displayencoding extension is used all lighting and pixel calculations shall be done using the value 10000 (cd / m2) as the maximum output brightness.

 Limiting the range of output brightness values to the specified range is done as part of the Integration Points.
 [See Integration Points](#Integration-Points)